rahul-verma/joyofpython/JoPT-2Day-Live/workbook/Section1.md

 >>>b = True
 ```

-Names in Python mostyle follow these rules (for variables, functions/methods, modules, packages - i.e. most of the names):
+Names in Python mostyl follow these rules (for variables, functions/methods, modules, packages - i.e. most of the names):
   - Contain letters, numbers and underscore `_`
   - Can not start with a number
   - All letters in lower case (except global vars, constants etc where all uppercase letters are used.)
   - Multiple words separated by an underscore `_`
-  - Underscore at the beginning of the name has special meaning.
+  - Underscore(s) at the beginning of the name has special meaning.
 More on this later.

 As the left hand side in the assignment is just a name without a type of its own, it can be assigned to an object of another type.
-Remember that this is, in general, not suggested.
+Remember that this, in general, is not suggested.
 There are specific situations where it comes handy, which we would cover in the workshop.

 ```python
 >>>b = 1